 Either way, it is more cost-effective to make sure that more of the visitors you already have are positively responding to your CTA than trying to attract more new ones.

-- Create better, data-driven buyer personas to learn more about your store’s customers
+- Create better, data-driven buyer personas to learn more about your store’s online shoppers

 - Map the customer journey to better understand your visitors’ behaviors and patterns

 - Track user flow and usability to deliver a better user experience that builds more trust

 - Get more qualified leads that are ready to make purchases instead of random browsers